MikeCookDev/100daysofcode/README.md

 Day 47: Worked quite a bit with my cheatsheets project.

 Day 48: FInished the first page of my cheatsheet project.

+Day 49: Began working on the second page of my cheatsheet project.